moorepants/dissertation/physicalparameters.rst

 Preface
 =======

-I was first concerned with the physical parameters of the bicycle and rider in my multi-body dynamics class project [Moore2006]_.
-There I developed a method of estimating the parameters from simply the geometry and mass of the bicycle and rider.
-I cleaned that work up and presented it in Biarritz, France [Moore2008]_.
-This method served me well until we needed to have more accurate estimates of the parameters for the first instrumented bicycle I helped build at TU Delft, see Chapter :ref:`delftbicycle`.
-I signed on to the task of measuring the bike's physical parameters using the equipment and procedures developed in [Kooijman2006]_ and to combine the reuslt with my basic human model from [Moore2008]_ for the estimation of the complete system parameters of the Whipple model.
-These first measurements and the details of the human model were eventually presented in San Diego [Moore2009a]_.
-During this work, Dr.
-Hubbard encouraged me to think about the accuracy of the measurements in more detail, as some of the practices we were using were not as accurate as they could be.
+My first concern with the physical parameters of the bicycle and rider occurred in my multi-body dynamics class project [Moore2006]_.
+There I developed a method of estimating the parameter values using simply the geometry and mass of the bicycle and rider.
+It was eventually presented as part of a paper at the 2008 ISEA conference in Biarritz, France [Moore2008]_.
+This method served me well until more accurate estimates of the parameters were needed for the first instrumented bicycle I helped build at TU Delft, see Chapter :ref:`delftbicycle`.
+I signed on to the task of measuring the bike's physical parameters using the equipment and procedures developed in [Kooijman2006]_ and to combine the results with my basic human model from [Moore2008]_ for the estimation of the complete system parameters of the Whipple model.
+These first measurements and the details of the human model were eventually presented in [Moore2009a]_.
+During this work, Dr.  Hubbard encouraged me to think about the accuracy of the measurements in more detail, as some of the practices we were using were not as accurate as they could be.
 With that in mind and the fact that there was very little complete data available on the physical parameters of real bicycles, I decided to measure an assortment of bicycles we had available around the lab in Delft [Moore2010]_.
-This was certainly a tedious task, but I believe a rich data set was created and the measurement methodology tightened up considerably.
+From this tedious task a rich data set was created and the measurement methodology tightened up considerably.
 Once I was back in Davis, we setup almost identical equipment to measure the two new bicycles we were constructing, see Chatper :ref:`davisbicycle`.
 Danique Fintelman helped us come up with a more accurate geometry measurement.
 Steven Yen also used the equipment to measure a children's bicycle with a gyro wheel.
-Additionally, we improved the human parameter estimates when Chris Dembia implemented Yeadon's human inertia model and we combined it with the accurate bicycle measurements.
+With one last improvement, we updated the human parameter estimates when Chris Dembia implemented Yeadon's human inertia model and it was combined with the accurate bicycle measurements.
 These final methods for both bicycle and rider are implemented in two open source software packages.

 .. _secBicycleParameters: